cbisiere/tiny-prolog2/README.md

 ## Execution

-A Prolog program to execute is a text file containing both the program rules and the queries.
-Rules are written using the old "Marseille syntax".
+A Prolog program to execute is a (UTF8 or ISO/IEC 8859-1) text file containing both the program rules and the queries.
+When using the default syntax, rules must be written using the "Marseille syntax".
 Each query starts with a `->`and ends with a `;`.
 The end of the text file, or, alternatively, an additional `;`, ends the program.
 Lines in the input file can have any length.

-For instance, the file `examples/permu.pro` contains four rules and two queries:
+For instance, the file `examples/PrologII/permu.pro` contains four rules and two queries:

 ```
 permutation(nil,nil) ->;